 Is your body ready for skiing this season?

-The first dusting of snow has fallen in NSW and VIC, meaning the ski season is getting closer.
+The first dusting of snow has fallen in NSW and VIC, meaning the ski season is here.
 Given most of us only visit the slopes once a year, skiing can be very taxing on the body.
 On one run, you may be flying down the mountain, and the next minute you’re face down in a pile of snow.
 Whilst there are some things you can’t control on the mountain, like the weather, terrain, or other skiers, you can train and strengthen your body, reduce the likelihood of injury, and lessen fatigue.

 Skiing requires strength (especially leg strength to protect the knees), endurance (to avoid fatigue), and agility (to react to sudden changes in the terrain).
 To get maximum benefits on the snow, you should focus training on the following three major muscle groups, in the lead up to your next ski holiday: